Health and safety inspectors – 9 key powers

 - prohibition notices, which require you to stop performing an activity until the hazard or risk has been eliminated or controlled.

-If you’d like to know more about health and safety inspectors, and how to avoid prosecution, you can refer to chapter E2 Enforcement and Prosecution in the Health & Safety Handbook.
+If you’d like to know more about health and safety inspectors, and how to avoid prosecution, you can refer to chapter Enforcement in the Health & Safety Handbook.